TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/47 - 2 Corinthians/2 Corinthians 4/2 Corinthians 4.1.md

 ---

-Therefore seeing we have this ministry, even as we obtained mercy, we faint not:
+Therefore seeing we have this ministry, even as we obtained mercy, we don't faint.